openhive-network/hivemind/README.md

 To run api tests:
 1. Make sure that current version of `hivemind` is installed,
-2. Api tests requires that `hivemind` is synced to a node replayed up to 5 000 000 blocks,
+2. Api tests require that `hivemind` is synced to a node replayed up to 5 000 000 blocks,
 3. Run `hivemind` in `server` mode
 4. Set env variables:
 ```bash